More from Meridian

 Many of my pals, like Queenie, were at the Meridian party.
 It’s nice that I often get to take care of the invitation lists for events.
 I took most of the photos in an empty room to the side of the main venue space.
 Right north of the art museum in Dongcheng District, this would be a great space for fashion events.

-More from Party
+Continue reading More from Meridian

 My Party in Ilook